 I miss the days when I would have to do everything for him.
 Those are fading fast.
 Now, he wants to try and do it all.
 Whether it is putting his jacket on, blowing his nose by himself, or the new fascination of standing up and going potty, he has confidence that he can get things done and enjoys the opportunity to complete that task.
 I think for most successful individuals it is that ability to go after everything you want and do whatever it takes to accomplish the task that propels people into the stratosphere of success.

 Apart from wanting to do everything he can, cited in #3, my son is great at delegating.
 He knows when he doesn’t have the skills or knowledge to do something and isn’t afraid to ask.
 I don’t know how he knows but he knows.
-It might be asking us to read a book, finishing building his Lego blocks, or letting us put a band-aid on.
+It might be asking us to read a book, finish building his Lego blocks, or let us put a band-aid on.
 I think this might be one of the most important traits of all that I have learned from other successful individuals.
-Focusing on your strengths and believing in others that have better skills where you are weaker is one of the key factors to scaling your success and building it for the long-term.
+Focusing on your strengths and believing in others that have better skills where you are weaker is one of the key factors to scaling your success and building it for the long term.

 The moral of the story is this — too often we forget that the things that make us “Rock stars” in the world have been innate in all of us for a long time.